 Parallel event during the 2019 High-Level Political Forum on Sustainable Development

-This event will allow participants to gain a better understanding of the key drivers and consequences of inequitable and ineffective tax systems, from global to local levels.
-They will be exposed to new empirical evidence and concrete experiences of different actors and countries that have implemented and funded equality-enhancing policies (policies to combat both vertical and horizontal inequality), and will come away with insights into the political strategies that can be mobilized to move towards a new fiscal compact for sustainable development.
+This event allows participants to gain a better understanding of the key drivers and consequences of inequitable and ineffective tax systems, from global to local levels.
+Speakers present new empirical evidence and concrete experiences of different actors and countries that have implemented and funded equality-enhancing policies (policies to combat both vertical and horizontal inequality), and participants come away with insights into the political strategies that can be mobilized to move towards a new fiscal compact for sustainable development.

 Inequalities are one of today’s greatest challenges, obstructing poverty reduction and sustainable development.
 Elite capture of economic and political power catalyses inequalities, and reinforces them -- undermining social, environmental and economic sustainability, and fuelling poverty, insecurity, crime and xenophobia.

 The 2030 Agenda for Sustainable Development seeks to overcome inequalities, “leaving no one behind”.
 How can the transformative change envisioned in the 2030 Agenda take place?

 - Read the Event Brief for a summary of the discussions

 - Download the Issue Brief for a broader overview of the topic

 In keeping with the mandate of the HPLF to provide guidance and recommendations on implementing the 2030 Agenda for Sustainable Development, the panellists at this event will share knowledge and experience on the use of equitable and sustainable taxation policies to reduce inequalities, and explore strategies for building the agency and overcoming the political barriers to implementation of tax reforms that are equality-enhancing and contribute to sustainable development.